RULES FOR SUBMITTING ABSTRACTS

 E-POSTER

-Note: use italics only to indicate terms in other languages.
+Note: Only use italics to indicate terms in other languages.

-A) Scientific Paper
+A) Scientific Abstract

 -

-Introduction and justification for presentation
+Introduction and rationale for presentation

 -